Children deserve access to the very best care available. At Operation Smile that’s what we believe, that’s where we start.

 It takes as little as 45 minutes to perform a safe, effective reconstructive surgery that can change a child’s life forever.
 Our patients receive a thorough medical screening to ensure they are healthy enough for surgery, as well as critical follow-up care.

 Since Operation Smile was founded, we’ve provided thousands of free, effective, safe surgeries to children and adults in 42 countries.

 Our global medical leadership teams design and deliver hands-on education programmes to train thousands of local medical professionals, so they can provide treatment within their own communities and share their expertise.

-– Dr. Ruben Ayala, Operation Smile Senior Vice President of Medical Affairs, United States
+– Dr. Ruben Ayala, Chief Medical Officer, Operation Smile

 Babies born with cleft struggle to feed correctly and usually become underweight, often with life-threatening malnutrition.
 Because of this, surgery is not safe for these babies, which is a huge blow to already desperate parents.
 These babies are underweight because of their cleft conditions, and unable to receive surgery.
 But without surgery they will be unable to feed properly.
 Hence they are caught in a vicious cycle with no escape.

 Our teams provide nutrition supplements for malnourished children and organise various workshops on nutrition, healthy food, culinary demonstration, breastfeeding, and cup feeding, all in partnership with local organisations.
 In this way we break the cycle and provide a way for parents to ensure their babies are healthy enough for surgery.